MATH 150

 Homework Rules

-While you are encouraged to work together on both the webwork and written work in the course, it is important that this work be internalized.
+While you are encouraged to work together on the written homework in the course, it is important to doing well in the course that this work be internalized.
 To facilitate this it is a homework rule that after discussing a written homework problem with friends, TAs or instructors, you should make sure you have internalized it BEFORE writing up your final solution on your own, without reference to the helping source.
 Under no circumstance should you blindly copy a friend’s solution as your own work.
 Instead you should absorb the ideas through discussions and then reproduce solutions on your own.

 Similarly for webwork problems, you should be able to enter the final set of answers on your own and be able to reproduce the solutions to the problem on your own if confronted with the problem again without any solutions.